-7.7 Impairment of Financial assets (continued)
+Impairment of Financial assets (continued) 7.7

-7.7.5 Write off
+Write off 7.7.5

 Financial assets are written off either partially or in their entirety only when the Bank has stopped pursuing the recovery i.e. after exhausting all recovery efforts.
 If the amount to be written off is greater than the accumulated loss allowance, the difference is charged to the profit and loss account.
 Any subsequent recoveries are recognised as income through the profit and loss account.